 Pic 13 - 21; Finishing off the curry sauce.

-- After sautéing the onions and other spices, deglaze the inner pot with about 2 Tbsp of water.
+- After sautéing the onions and other spices, deglaze the inner pot with about 2 tablespoon of water.

 - I prefer to add the butter and cream at the end to finish off the sauce.

 - Use the saute function to thicken the sauce if you find it watery.
 But be careful not to reduce it too much as the sauce thickens some more as it cools.